As a writer and researcher, Alison is especially interested in using natural ingredients as inexpensive solutions to skin-care problems.

 Get More Benefit From Your Expensive Skin Care Products

-Using these simple fruit acid treatments to remove the dead skin layer on the surface will mean that your expensive skin care products will be able to penetate better into the inner layers of your skin.
+Using these simple fruit acid treatments to remove the dead skin layer on the surface will mean that your expensive skin care products will be able to penetrate better into the inner layers of your skin.
 This will make them more effective and will also mean that you need to use less product to get the results you are looking for.
-It is a great way to save money on skin care!
+It is a great way to save money on skincare!

 Ideas for Using Homemade AHA Skin Care Treatments

-- Mash to a pulp or whiz in a food processor – but if you choose the latter, don’t whiz it so much that you just get liquid you need it to be the sort of consistency of baby food.
+- Mash to a pulp or whiz in a food processor.
+If you choose the latter, don’t whiz it so much that you just get liquid—you need it to be the sort of consistency of baby food.

-- Then add a good tablespoon of honey.
-If you have some, Manuka honey is the very best for this purpose.
+- Add a good tablespoon of honey.
+If you have some, manuka honey is the very best for this purpose.

-- Making sure to avoid the eyes and lips, apply to your skin quite thickly and leave on for at least ten minutes.
+- Making sure to avoid the eyes and lips, apply to your skin quite thickly and leave on for at least 10 minutes.

 - Afterwards, rinse off with tepid water and pat your skin dry.